Bambleweeny57/ZXEightyZON/README.md

   - Fully compatible with ZON-X81 demos and playback logic
   - Designed for real hardware playback and experimentation
 - **Master Clock Selection**:
+  - Jumper based selection for either bus clock or divided by 2
-  - ZX81 bus clock to allow PSG to divide the clock (YM2149 SEL = 0)
+  - **ZX81 bus clock (CLK_OUT)** to allow PSG to divide the clock (YM2149 SEL = 0)
-  - ZX81 bus clock ÷ 2 to supply the PSG with ready divided clock (YM2149 SEL = 1 or AY-3-8912 etc)
+  - **ZX81 bus clock divided by 2 (CLK_DIV2)** to supply the PSG with ready divided clock (YM2149 SEL = 1 or alternative e.g. AY-3-8912/8910 etc)
 - **PSG Master Clock Divider**:
+  - Jumper based selection for either PSG divides msster clock or master clock is already divided
   - **Closed**: Connect YM2149 SEL to GND (let PSG divide the clock)
-  - **Open**: Disconnect YM2149 SEL from GND (PSG uses divided clock)
+  - **Open**: Disconnect YM2149 SEL from GND (PSG should use ready divided clock)

 ---

 ## 🧪 Development Status

 This project is currently in development.
 Stay tuned for schematics, build logs, and demo recordings.
-ZXEightyZON is designed to be simple, flexible, and fun—perfect for bridging the gap while AY-ZONIC-Core continues its evolution.
+ZXEightyZON is designed to be simple, flexible, and fun.

 ---